MathijsBlok/ngx-alerts/README.md

   imports: [
     BrowserModule,

-    // Specify your library as an import AlertModule.forRoot()
+    // Specify your library and the BrowserAnimationsModule as an import AlertModule.forRoot(),
+    BrowserAnimationsModule
   ],
   providers: [],
   bootstrap: [AppComponent]